How to do travel photography?

 STAY OUT LATE

 If getting up early isn’t your thing, or you need to visit after the sunrise, another great option is to visit during the evening.
-Evening shots and cityscapes work great.
+Evening shots and cityscapes work great as can be a New York Photography Tour.

 To capture photos of popular landmarks, sites, or destinations the main is being patience.
 Places such as museums or popular viewpoints are full of tourists during all times of the day, so you must keep your place and wait till the moment the group of tourists move and give you a clear view of your photo.